imraj569/Hello_Telegram_Bot/README.md

    Replace the file paths with the appropriate paths for your system.
 Make sure to escape any backslashes (`\`) in the path with an additional backslash (`\\`).

-6. Save the changes to the `main.pyw` file.
+5. Save the changes to the `main.pyw` file.

-7. Copy the `hellobot.pyw` file and paste it into the Windows startup folder. type `win+r` in your pc and type `shell:startup` and press enter now past the `hellobot.pyw` to here
+6. Copy the `hellobot.pyw` file and paste it into the Windows startup folyou by type `win+r` in your pc it open run command type `shell:startup` and press enter now past the `hellobot.pyw` to here

 ## Usage 🚀

-1. Run the bot by restart your pc the script automatically run after restart
+1. Run the bot by restart your pc the script automatically run after restart.

-2. Start a conversation with your bot on Telegram.
+2. Start a conversation with your bot on Telegram chat by sending `/start` command.

 3. Send commands to control your PC: